zkVerify/zkverify-docs/docs/overview/01-introduction_what_is_zkverify/02-core_components.md

 ## Proof Submission Interface

 This is the entry point for our blockchain, where users will be submitting transactions and making RPC calls.
 Similar to any other blockchain we have our SDK implementation called [zkVerifyJS](https://docs.zkverify.io/tutorials/submit-proofs/typescript-example) that you can use to interact with the chain.
-This library makes it very easy for developers to interact with the mainchain with simple code snippets to register a verification key, submit a zk proof, listen to events, get attestation details, etc.
+This library makes it very easy for developers to interact with the blockchain with simple code snippets to register a verification key, submit a zk proof, listen to events, get aggregation details, etc.

 ## Proof Receipt Mechanism

-After the proof verification requests are fulfilled by our chain and added to its block, it passes through the attestation mechanism to generate a proof receipt for the verified proof.
-These proof receipts are the Merkle root of all the verified proofs for the given batch.
-These proof receipts are published on a smart contract on Ethereum through relayers.
+After the proof verification requests are fulfilled by our chain and added to its block, it passes through the aggregation mechanism to generate a proof receipt for the verified proof.
+These proof receipts are the Merkle root of all the verified proofs for a given batch.
+These proof receipts are published on a smart contract on a given destination chain (e.g. Ethereum) through relayers.

 ## Aggregation Engine